criswell/git-circle/README.md

 This command will display the results of a given build.
 If called with a build number, will use that build.
-If called without a build number, will use the last build for your current branch.
+If called without a build number, will use the latest build for your current branch.

 Usage: